-ARTICLE 21: To see if the Town will vote to raise and appropriate, transfer from available funds, borrow or otherwise provide the sum of \$120,050, or any other amount, for costs associated with the establishment and operation of a marijuana establishment known as 253 Farmacy, or pass any vote or votes in relation thereto.
+ARTICLE 21.
+MOVED: That the Town vote to appropriate the sum of \$120,050 for the costs associated with the establishment and operation of a marijuana establishment known as 253 Farmacy, said sum to be raised from the Cannabis Impact Fee Stabilization fund.